How to Tile a Kitchen Splashback

 - Lay the cut tile with the cut end butting into the corner or architraves.

-- Continue Steps 5 through eight till you have completed laying each row of tiles, leaving the spacers in place for at least 12 hours.
+- Continue Steps 5 through 8 until you have completed laying each row of tiles, leaving the spacers in place for at least 12 hours.

 - After 12 hours, the mastic is set, and the spacers can be removed.